-Drew Gasparini is a thrilling young musician equally committed to forging a new sound in the intersection between theatre and pop, to nurturing the next generation of artists, and to throwing one hell of a party.
-Drew is an award-winning musical theatre composer and lyricist, a musician and songwriter, a comedian, and a teacher.
+Drew Gasparini is a multi-hyphenate new talent equally committed to forging a new sound in the intersection between theatre and pop, to nurturing the next generation of artists, and to throwing one hell of a party.
+Drew is an award-winning musical theatre composer and lyricist, a multi-instrumentalist, a singer/songwriter, a comedian, and a teacher.

 As a musical theatre composer: